Adaptive estimation for some nonparametric instrumental variable models: Nonparametric instrumental variable models

-\paragraph{Nonparametric instrumental quantile regression} Another regression model that leads to a nonlinear operator equation is the nonparametric instrumental quantile regression proposed by \cite{HorLee:07}.
+\paragraph{Nonparametric IV quantile regression} Another model that leads to a different nonlinear operator equation is nonparametric IV quantile regression proposed by \cite{HorLee:07}.
 For $q \in [0,1]$ the $q$-th quantile regression function $\varphi_q$ is characterized by